-Use of derivatives and forward transactions must be supported by a risk management process maintained by the ACD which should take account of the investment objective and policy of the Company.
+Use of derivatives must be supported by a risk management process maintained by the ACD which should take account of the investment objective and policy of the Company.

-- 1.8.3 A transaction in derivatives or forward transaction is to be entered into only if the maximum exposure, in terms of the principal or notional principal created by the transaction to which the scheme is or may be committed by another person is covered under 1.8.3.1. - 1.8.3.1 Exposure is covered if adequate cover from within the scheme property for the Company is available to meet its total exposure, taking into account the initial outlay, the value of the underlying assets, any reasonably foreseeable market movement, counterparty risk, and the time available to liquidate any positions. - 1.8.3.2 Cash not yet received into the scheme property of the Company, but due to be received within one month, is available as cover for the purposes of 1.8.3.1. - 1.8.3 The exposure relating to derivatives held in the Company may not exceed the net value of its scheme property. - 1.8.4 The exposure to any one counterparty in an OTC derivative transaction must not exceed 10% in value of the scheme property of the Company.
+1.7.3 A transaction in derivatives or forward transaction is to be entered into only if the maximum exposure, in terms of the principal or notional principal created by the transaction to which the scheme is or may be committed by another person is covered under 1.7.3.1.

+- 1.7.3.1 Exposure is covered if adequate cover from within the scheme property for the Company is available to meet its total exposure, taking into account the initial outlay, the value of the underlying assets, any reasonably foreseeable market movement, counterparty risk, and the time available to liquidate any positions. - 1.7.3.2 Cash not yet received into the scheme property of the Company, but due to be received within one month, is available as cover for the purposes of 1.7.3.1. - 1.7.3.3 Property the subject of a Stock lending transaction is only available for cover if the ACD has taken reasonable care to determine that it is obtainable (by return or re-acquisition) in time to meet the obligation for which cover is required. - 1.7.3.4 The exposure relating to derivatives held in the Company may not exceed the net value of its scheme property. - 1.7.4 The exposure to any one counterparty in an OTC derivative transaction must not exceed 5% in value of the scheme property of the Company.
+This limit is raised to 10% where the counterparty is an approved bank.
 Counterparty risk exposure can be reduced by the Company receiving collateral from the counterparty.
 Collateral will be managed in accordance with FCA Regulations and Guidelines issued from time to time by the European Securities and Markets Authority.
-A Collateral Management Policy will be implemented by the ACD before the Company enters into any transactions which require it to hold collateral from a counterparty. - 1.8.5 The use of derivatives or forwards for the purposes of Hedging or Efficient Portfolio Management will not materially alter the risk profile of the Company.
+A Collateral Management Policy will be implemented by the ACD before the Company enters into any transactions which require it to hold collateral from a counterparty. - 1.7.5 The use of derivatives or forwards for the purposes of Hedging or Efficient Portfolio Management will not materially alter the risk profile of the Company.
 The use of these techniques and instruments will only be employed where the ACD and the Investment Manager consider these to be in line with the best interests of the Company.

-1.9 Combinations of Investments
+1.8 Combinations of Investments

-In applying the limits in 1.3, 1.7 and 1.8.4 not more than 20% in value of the scheme property is to consist of any combination of two or more of the following: (a) transferable securities or money market instruments issued by; or (b) deposits made with; or (c) exposures from OTC derivative transactions made with; a single body.
+1.8.1 In applying the limits in sections 1.2.2, 1.6 and 1.7 not more than 20% in value of the scheme property is to consist of any combination of two or more of the following: (a) transferable securities or money market instruments issued by; or (b) deposits made with; or (c) exposures from OTC derivatives transactions made with; a single body.

-1.10 Concentration
+1.9 Concentration

-The Company must not hold more than:

-- 10% of the transferable securities issued by a body corporate which do not carry rights to vote on any matter at a general meeting of that body; or - 10% of the debt securities issued by any one issuer; or - 10% of the money market instruments issued by a single body; or - 25% of the units in a collective investment scheme.
+- 1.9.1 The Company must not hold more than: - 10% of the transferable securities issued by a body corporate which do not carry rights to vote on any matter at a general meeting of that body; or